Fast radio burst

-The localization and characterization in 2012 of FRB 121102, one of the three repeating sources, has improved the understanding of the source class.
+The discovery in 2012 of the first repeating source, FRB 121102, and its localization and characterization in 2017, has improved the understanding of the source class.
 FRB 121102 is identified with a galaxy at a distance of approximately three billion light-years and is embedded in an extreme environment.
 The first host galaxy identified for a non-repeating burst, FRB 180924, was identified in 2019 and is a much larger and more ordinary galaxy, nearly the size of the Milky Way.
 In August 2019, astronomers reported the detection of eight more repeating FRB signals.
 In January 2020, astronomers reported the precise location of a second repeating burst, FRB 180916.
 One FRB seems to have been in the same location as a known gamma-ray burst.

 On 28 April 2020, a pair of millisecond-timescale bursts (FRB 200428) consistent with observed fast radio bursts, with a fluence of >1.5 million Jy ms, was detected from the same area of sky as the magnetar SGR 1935+2154.
 Although it was thousands of times less intrinsically bright than previously observed fast radio bursts, its comparative proximity rendered it the most powerful fast radio burst yet observed, reaching a peak flux of either a few thousand or several hundred thousand janskys, comparable to the brightness of the radio sources Cassiopeia A and Cygnus A at the same frequencies.
 This established magnetars as, at least, one ultimate source of fast radio bursts, although the exact cause remains unknown.
 Further studies support the notion that magnetars may be closely associated with FRBs.
 On 13 October 2021, astronomers reported the detection of hundreds of FRBs from a single system.